Skip to main content

 I already have a qualification condition.
 Do I now only have three years to meet it?

 If you are already registered the time you have to gain your qualification won’t change.
-Three years will only apply to new people joining the Register.
+Three years will only apply to new people joining the Register from 3 June 2024.

 What happens if I am off work due to ill health or maternity leave?
 Will I get more time to gain my qualification?